 - Do other people care about what you’re making?

 - Are you solving the most important problem that your users have?

 You will understand what market need the product is addressing by answering these questions.
 There are lots of great product ideas out there.
 But not all lend themselves to profitable business models.
 Everybody wants a business that solves a problem and does so at a price point where you can make money.

 Ran Out of Cash

-Another significant reason why businesses failed is that they ran out of cash.
-If your expenses exceed your cash, cash flow becomes a problem.
-To prevent this, you need to be wise about your spending.
-The Accountancy Cloud suggested five top tips to manage cash flow for startups:
+Another reason why some businesses fail is because they ran out of cash.
+If your expenses exceed your allocated budget, cash flow becomes a major problem.
+To prevent this, you need to be wise about your cash inflow and outflow.
+The Accountancy Cloud suggests five tips to help startups manage their cash flow: